Single Touch Payroll SoftwareAttaché Payroll is ATO-certified as Single Touch Payroll compliant.

 Review your payroll software

-As Single Touch Payroll will require either an upgrade or replacement of your existing payroll system, the time to review your requirements is now.
-Starting well ahead of the deadline gives you time to properly review the options and implement your decision before the inevitable last-minute rush.
+As Single Touch Payroll requires either an upgrade or replacement of your existing payroll system, the time to review your requirements is now.
 Remember that payroll is just one module in your suite of business software.
 The introduction of Single Touch Payroll presents the perfect time to reflect on whether your business systems meet your current requirements and whether there are other time-consuming manual processes that could be automated with a new system.

 Get your employees registered on myGov

 To access end-of-year payment summaries your employees need to be registered on myGov and linked to the Australian Tax Office (ATO).
 Getting your employees correctly set up can take months.
 Our Single Touch Payroll: Employee fact sheet provides everything your staff need to know.

 Download your Single Touch Payroll Checklist now.
-You can tick the items off as you go to be sure you are ready before the 1 July 2018 deadline.
+You can tick the items off as you go.

 Pay day: Employers must report a “payroll event” to the ATO from their payroll software at the same time as they pay their employees various types of payments including salary or wages.